 Legal issues related to the patentability of biopharmaceuticals, and methods of their manufacture and use, are complex and uncertain in some countries.
 In some countries, applicants are not able to protect methods of treating human beings or medical treatment processes.
 Intellectual property protection varies throughout the world and is subject to change over time.
 Certain jurisdictions have enacted various rules and laws precluding issuance of patents encompassing any methods a doctor may practice on a human being or any other animal to treat a disease or condition.
 Further, many countries have enacted laws and regulatory regimes that do not allow patent protection for methods of use of known compounds.
-Thus, in some countries and jurisdictions, it may not be possible to patent some of our product candidates at all.
-In some countries and jurisdictions, only composition claims may be obtained, and only when those compositions are or contain compounds that are new and/or novel.
+Thus, in some countries may be obtained, and only when those compositions are or contain compounds that are new and/or novel.
 Also, patents issued with composition claims (i.e., covering product candidates) cannot always be enforced to protect methods of using those compositions to treat or diagnose diseases or medical conditions.
 Legal systems in certain countries may not favor enforcement or protection of patents, trade secrets and other intellectual property.
 Lack of intellectual property protection in such cases may have a materially adverse effect on our business and financial condition.

 Furthermore, given the amount of time required for the development, testing and regulatory review of new product candidates, patents protecting such candidates, their manufacture or their use might expire before or shortly after those candidates receive regulatory approval and are commercialized.
 As a result, our patent portfolio may not provide us with sufficient rights to exclude others from commercializing products similar or identical to ours.
 We expect to seek extensions of patent terms where these are available upon regulatory approval in those countries where we are prosecuting patents.
 This includes in the United States under the Drug Price Competition and Patent Term Restoration Act of 1984, which permits a patent term extension of up to five years beyond the expiration of the patent.
-However, the applicable authorities, including the FDA in the United States, and any equivalent regulatory authority in other countries, may not agree with our assessment of whether such extensions are available, and may refuse to grant extensions to our patents, or may grant more limited extensions than we request.
-If this occurs, our competitors may take advantage of our investment in development and clinical trials by referencing our clinical and preclinical data and launch their product earlier than might otherwise be possible.
+However, the applicable authorities, including the FDA in the United States, and any equivalent regulatory authority in other countries, may not agree with our assessment of whether such extensions may take advantage of our investment in development and clinical trials by referencing our clinical and preclinical data and launch their product earlier than might otherwise be possible.